aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 In this example, two ABCI cloud storage accounts bbb00000.1 and bbb00001.1 belonging to Group B are granted access to the 'share-bucket' bucket owned by Group A.

 Firstly, a user in Group B executes the command `aws iam get-user` to obtain the Arn values for users bbb00000.1 and bbb00001.1 whose access is to be allowed.
-To execute the command `aws iam get-user`, Usage Managers Account is necessary.
+To execute the command `aws iam get-user`, Cloud Storage Account for manager is necessary.

 ```
 [username@es1 ~]$ aws --endpoint-url https://s3.abci.ai iam get-user --user-name bbb00000.1 --query User.Arn